Last Updated on June 24, 2026

 Fall (September through November)

-Water drops from the low 80s into the upper 60s by late November.
+Water temperatures drop from the low 80s to the upper 60s by late November.
 Baitfish stage near passes and jetties ahead of their winter migration.
 Predators follow.
-Crowds thin after Labor Day, and captains have more flexibility with scheduling.
-The cooler air and strong bites make fall a local favorite.
+Crowds thin after Labor Day, giving captains more scheduling flexibility.
+Cooler air and strong bites make fall a local favorite.

 Bull Redfish

 The annual bull red migration peaks in October and early November.
-Fish in the 30 to 40-inch range pack the jetties, surf, and deep channels of the Aransas Pass ship channel.
-Target them during incoming tides.
+Fish in the 30- to 40-inch range pack the jetties, surf, and deep channels of the Aransas Pass ship channel.
+Target them on incoming tides.
 These oversized reds are catch-and-release only, but the fight alone makes them worthwhile.

 - Peak months: October and November